 The Nation’s Power Grid Is Down

 These are events that will bring down the grid in seconds and it’s not just a local thing.
-When the power grid goes down, everyone will experience it, entire states or regions of the country will plunge into darkness.
-And the worst part is that, it could take months to restore the power, mostly because we are importing a lot of transformers and other valuable parts from China, ironic isn’t it?
+When the power grid goes down, everyone will experience it.
+Entire states or regions of the country will plunge into darkness.
+And the worst part is that it could take months to restore power.
+This is mostly because we are importing a lot of transformers and other valuable parts from China.
+Ironic isn’t it?

 They will try to get their hands on some items they’ve been wishing for.
-And I’m not talking here about committing crimes in order to survive, like stealing basic items such as food, water and medicine.
-There will be those that will practice looting as a sport and for them “owning” a new plasma or game console is more important than getting food.
+I’m not talking here about committing crimes in order to survive.
+Things like stealing basic items such as food, water, and medicine.
+There will be those that will practice looting as a sport.
+For them “owning” a new big screen TV or a game console is more important than getting food.
 Simple minded folks that don’t think the power could be out for good.

 You will have to make it with what you have.
 And what you should have is a well-equipped pantry and emergency items that will keep you sustained for a long period of time.

-Don’t panic when the grid is down
+Don’t panic when the power grid is down

 This is the number one rule in any disaster scenario, don’t panic.
 According to many of the scientists that are studying human behavior in today’s social environment, the immediate stillness of a once lively house or city will cause most individuals to panic.
-You should first make sure that the power outage is not a local thing, check with your neighbors and listen on the radio for news and information.
+You should first make sure that the power outage is not a local thing.
+Check with your neighbors and listen on the radio for news and information.

-When the grid is down, all the survival supplies in the world won’t matter if you are too scared or stupid to use them.
+When the power grid is down, all the survival supplies in the world won’t matter if you are too scared or stupid to use them.
 And that is a fact, people died of thirst in the forest with a river just a few miles away from them.
 If you know what you are doing and if you know how to use your supplies, you should be able to ride it out.

-The grid is down, what about food?
+The power grid is down, what about food?

 Related article: Foods to hoard for when the power goes out